-In this 2009 test mining operation, we accomplished a major step in assessing the economic potential of this mineralized body by completing a test mining operation on it.
-The major findings of the test mining are explained below under the section called "Results of Test Mining Operation" of our Form 10-K for the year ended December 31, 2009.
+In the 2009 test mining operation, we accomplished a major step in assessing the economic potential of this mineralized body by completing a test mining operation on it.
+The major findings of the test mining are explained under the section called "Results of Test Mining Operation" in our Form 10-K for the year ended December 31, 2009.
 Most importantly, we found that the mineralized material is a continuous but variably mineralized horizon.
 There are specific horizons within it that are up to 20 feet thick containing the richest gold grades.
 The mineralized material is about forty percent composed of gravel, cobbles and boulders set in a sixty percent matrix of fine silt.
-It is not frozen below twelve to fifteen feet of depth, but is nicely compacted and stands well when opened up.
+It is nicely compacted and stands well when opened up.
 Because of the high silt content, the mineralized material, and the overburden as well, expands by over forty percent in volume when it is mined and converted into loose cubic yards.
 During 2009 mining test, we stripped approximately 40,000 bank cubic yards of waste material and processed about 9,875 bank cubic yards of gold bearing gravels through our wash plant.
 About 593.5 ounces of alluvial gold were recovered which, when smelted, yielded 497.5 ounces of fine gold.